 State of Choice: 2024 Legislative Session in Review

-This year, five states created new programs and four expanded existing programs.
+This year, five states created new programs and five expanded existing programs.
 Of the new programs, two offer universal eligibility after phase-in.
 Education savings account (ESA) proposals continued to dominate statehouse debates, with about 77% of 2024 school choice legislation relating to this type of program.
 In all, EdChoice tracked 83 bills in 30 states having to do with ESA, voucher, refundable tax credit, and tax-credit scholarship legislation.

 Alabama